slimui/authentication-service/README.md

   productlinks: [
     {
       key: 'some_product_key',
-      token: 'some_product_token' // send this with username and password to authenticate }
+      token: 'some_product_token', // send this with username and password to authenticate
+      foreignKey: 'some_foreign_key' // link to a product resource }
   ],
   resetToken: 'some_reset_token',